2 Hours / 2 CEs

 • Practice Setting

-• Community organizations and non-profits
+• Community-based organizations and LGBTQ+ centers

 Presented By

-Clark Ausloos, PhD, Assistant Professor in the Counseling Department at Oakland University
+Clark Ausloos, PhD Assistant Professor in the Counseling Department at Oakland University

 Dr. Clark D. Ausloos is a Licensed Professional Clinical Counselor, a Licensed School Counselor, and a National Certified Counselor.
 Dr. Ausloos has worked in elementary, intermediate, and junior high school settings, as well as private practice, and with college students.
 Dr. Ausloos serves as a tenure-track Assistant Professor in the Counseling Department at Oakland University, and centers his clinical, andragogical, and scholarly work on supporting and advocating for non-dominant populations, specifically queer and trans youth.
 Dr. Ausloos has authored over 20 peer-reviewed manuscripts and has several book chapters and encyclopedia terms in press, in addition to presenting over 60 peer-reviewed conference presentations.
 Dr. Ausloos serves on numerous professional counseling organizations and divisions, including ACA, CSI, AARC, SAIGE, ACAC, ACSSW, ACES, as well as NBCC.